 Treatment for diabetic retinopathy depends on the stage of the disease.
 In early stages other than regular monitoring, treatment may not be required.
 Treatments available for proliferative diabetic retinopathy include:

-As most patients experience no symptoms or pain during the early stages, regular preventive check-ups and early diagnosis is important.
-Book an appointment with us for a comprehensive eye examination to determine if you have diabetic retinopathy.
+As most patients experience no symptoms or pain during the early stages, regular preventive check-ups and early diagnosis are important.
+Book an appointment for a comprehensive eye examination to determine if you have diabetic retinopathy.